• Skip to primary navigation

 Learn how to paper piece with this foundation paper piecing tutorial by Sarah Ashford on polkadotchair.com .
 Includes a free kite paper piecing pattern #paperpiecing #foundationpaperpiecing #quilts #quiltblock #quiltpatterns

-Like Sarah mentions in her tutorial, the technique is a little counter-intuitive.
+As Sarah mentions in her tutorial, the technique is a little counter-intuitive.
 Just be patient with yourself and give it a try!

 Learn how to paper piece with this foundation paper piecing tutorial by Sarah Ashford on polkadotchair.com .
 Includes a free kite paper piecing pattern #paperpiecing #foundationpaperpiecing #quilts #quiltblock #quiltpatterns

 Hi!
 Sarah here.
-I’ve been busy designing lots of foundation paper pieced patterns recently and so I thought it would be fun to write a little tutorial on how to foundation paper piece.
+I’ve been busy designing lots of foundation paper pieced patterns recently so I thought it would be fun to write a little tutorial on how to foundation paper piece.
 (FPP)

 Tutorial for Paper Pieced Kite Quilt Block

-As with many things in life, there’s more than one way to do things, and with FPP there are different ways to piece your blocks.
-I wanted to share with you the way I do it, which is the way I learned several years ago and is the way that makes the most sense to me, as believe me, the technique can seem a little counter-intuitive and confusing to start with!
+I wanted to share with you the way I do it, which is the way I learned several years ago and is the way that makes the most sense to me, as, believe me, the technique can seem a little counter-intuitive and confusing to start with!

 Basically, I trim each section of the block first before adding the next block and trimming again.
-Another way of doing it is by oversizing both blocks, then trimming them after you’ve sewn them together.
-Either way, the results are the same…perfect seams, matching points and a lovely crisp look to your patchwork!
-Once you get the hang of it, you’ll love it.
+Another way of doing it is by oversizing both blocks and then trimming them after you’ve sewn them together.

 I’ve designed this super simple Kite block to show you step by step.
 You will need: